Introduction to transaction processes

 You likely want users on your marketplace to transact a certain way.
 For instance, you may want your providers to accept requests before confirming bookings to ensure that there is no conflict.
 Or, you might prefer requests to confirm automatically because you want to prioritize speed.
 Perhaps you’d like both options, depending on the nature of the offered service.

-The guidelines for how you’d like users to transact are established in Flex using a transaction process.
+The guidelines for how you’d like users to transact are established in Sharetribe using a transaction process.
 Your marketplace’s transaction process determines how your customers and providers move through their transaction.
 You can have different transaction processes for different ways of transacting, like renting and buying products, in the same marketplace too.

 A transaction follows the trail established by your transaction process.
 The transaction process maps the steps your users will complete and the possibilities they have upon reaching each step.